USB hardware: USB On-The-Go connectors

-USB On-The-Go (OTG) introduces the concept of a device performing both master and slave roles.
-All current OTG devices are required to have one, and only one, USB connector: a Micro-AB receptacle.
-(In the past, before the development of Micro-USB, On-The-Go devices used Mini-AB receptacles).
+Before USB‑C, USB On-The-Go (OTG) introduced the concept of a device that could switch roles, performing either the host role or peripheral device role, as needed, depending simply on which type of plug was attached.
+An OTG device was required to have one, and only one, USB connector: a Micro-AB receptacle or, before Micro-USB, a Mini-AB receptacle.

-The Micro-AB receptacle is capable of accepting both Micro-A and Micro-B plugs, attached to any of the legal cables and adapters as defined in revision 1.01 of the Micro-USB specification.
+The Micro-AB receptacle is capable of accepting the Micro-A or Micro-B plug of any of the allowed cables and adapters as defined in revision 1.01 of the Micro-USB specification.

-To enable Type-AB receptacles to distinguish which end of a cable is plugged in, plugs have an "ID" pin in addition to the four contacts in standard-size USB connectors.
-This ID pin is connected to GND in Type-A plugs, and left unconnected in Type-B plugs.
-Typically, a pull-up resistor in the device is used to detect the presence or absence of an ID connection.
+Since a Type-AB receptacle allows either an A or an B plug to be attached, each corresponding A and B plug design has an ID contact to indicate electrically whether the plug is the A or the B end of its cable: In an A plug the ID contact is connected to GND, and in a B plug it is not.
+Typically, a pull-up resistor in the device is used to detect the presence or absence of the GND connection.

-The OTG device with the A-plug inserted is called the A-device and is responsible for powering the USB interface when required, and by default assumes the role of host.
-The OTG device with the B-plug inserted is called the B-device and by default assumes the role of peripheral.
-An OTG device with no plug inserted defaults to acting as a B-device.
-If an application on the B-device requires the role of host, then the Host Negotiation Protocol (HNP) is used to temporarily transfer the host role to the B-device.
+An OTG device with an A plug inserted is called the A-device and is responsible for powering the USB interface when required, and by default assumes the role of host.
+An OTG device with a B plug inserted is called the B-device and by default assumes the role of peripheral.
+If an application on the On-The-Go device requires the role of host, then the Host Negotiation Protocol (HNP) is used to temporarily transfer the host role to the OTG device.

-OTG devices attached either to a peripheral-only B-device or a standard/embedded host have their role fixed by the cable, since in these scenarios it is only possible to attach the cable one way.